geb/geb/doc/manual/src/chapters/080-javascript.md

 ## The “js” object

-The browser instance exposes a “[`js`](api/geb/Browser.html#getJs\(\))” object that provides support for working with Javascript over and above what WebDriver provides.
+The browser instance exposes a “[`js`](api/geb/Browser.html#getJs\(\))” object that provides support for working with JavaScript over and above what WebDriver provides.
-It's important to understand how WebDriver does handle Javascript, which is through a driver's implementation of [`JavascriptExecutor`][javascriptexecutor]'s [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object[]\)) method.
+It's important to understand how WebDriver does handle JavaScript, which is through a driver's implementation of [`JavascriptExecutor`][javascriptexecutor]'s [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object[]\)) method.

 > Before reading further, it's **strongly** recommended to read the description of [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object[]\)) in order to understand how type conversion works between the two worlds.

-You can execute Javascript like you would with straight WebDriver using the driver instance via the browser…
+You can execute JavaScript like you would with straight WebDriver using the driver instance via the browser…

     assert browser.driver.executeScript("return arguments[0];", 1) == 1

 This is a bit long winded, and as you would expect Geb uses the dynamism of Groovy to make life easier.

-> The [JavascriptExecutor][javascriptexecutor] interface does not define any contract in regards to the driver's responsibility when there is some issue executing Javascript.
+> The [JavascriptExecutor][javascriptexecutor] interface does not define any contract in regards to the driver's responsibility when there is some issue executing JavaScript.
 All drivers however throw _some kind_ of exception when this happens.

 ### Accessing Variables

-Any _global_ javascript variables inside the browser can be read as _properties_ of the `js` object.
+Any _global_ JavaScript variables inside the browser can be read as _properties_ of the `js` object.

 Given the following page…